Hammeren: Geography

 Bornholm has varied natural features, such as Almindingen, Jons Kapel, Paradisbakkerne, Rytterknægten, and Dueodde.
 Hammeren has cliffs towering 86 ft from the Baltic Sea and a rift valley separating it from the surroundings.
 It covers a rocky area of granite formations (considered one of the best examples of the kind) extending over 182 ha and including a number of caves.
 The area, which was once covered with heather and bracken, was laid bare by heavy grazing.

 Hammeren features a large lake, Hammersø, the largest on the island, and a deep pond, Opalsø, surrounded by the rocky slopes of a former granite quarry.
 Separated by a rift valley, the area is composed of about 50% rocks, 25% forest and 25% cultivated land.
 All of Hammeren is now a protected nature reserve.
-There are a number of walking trails connecting Sandvig and Hammershus Slo.
-The path along the northern rocky face leads to Hammeren Fyr, a lighthouse located at the northern tip, before proceeding along the coastal path towards the south east to the harbour, Hammeren Havn.
+There are a number of walking trails connecting Sandvig and the ruins of Hammershus.
+The path along the northern rocky face leads to Hammerodde Fyr, a lighthouse located at the northern tip, before proceeding along the coastal path towards the south east to the harbour, Hammeren Havn.